-Curious about your startup's odds of success?
-This report delves deep into the percentage of startup failures, explores the reasons behind these failures, and provides crucial insights into startup expenses, funding, and industry-specific data.
+Wondering about your startup’s chances of success?
+This report takes an in-depth look at startup failure rates, uncovering the reasons behind them and offering essential insights into startup costs, funding, and industry-specific trends.

 Currently, the failure rate for new startups stands at a challenging 90%.